ziaurrehmanrehmanii/odoo17_Enterprise_Cars/.github/instructions/system.instructions.md

 the odoo server is running in the terminal.
-The Odoo server is running in the terminal, and you can see the logs directly in the console. the server is not run as a service.
+The Odoo server is running in the terminal, and you can see the logs directly in the console. the server is not run as a service. when running the server, make sure you activate the virtual environment.
+The virtual environment is located at `/home/odoo/odoo/venv`. when ever restarting the server, make sure the changes you made to the file are saved. and acept the changes.
+The Odoo server is not running as a service, so you need to start it manually.